 - Acid free and non-toxic.

-- Consistent and precise ink flow comes with durable fine tip allows smooth writing and marks inducing minimal effort.
+- Consistent and precise ink flow comes with a durable fine tip that allows smooth writing and marks inducing minimal effort.

 Use of Oil Based Markers for Craft Projects